 The HTERP approach is evidence-based and uses a multi-criteria framework that considers the strength and quality of available clinical evidence; the strength and quality of available economic information; current practices and resource utilization patterns; and other factors including, but not limited to, patient input and practical, ethical, environmental, and psychosocial considerations.

-HTERP consists of five Core Members appointed to serve for all topics under consideration.
+HTERP consists of six Core Members appointed to serve for all topics under consideration.
 In addition, specialists will be appointed on a per-project basis to provide subject matter expertise on specific topics.
 Core Members include individuals with qualifications in evidence-based medicine and/or critical appraisal, including a Chair, an ethicist, a health economist, a health care practitioner, and one Public Member who represents the broad public interest.